brimdata/zed/docs/lake/design.md

 Data is merged from one branch into another with the `merge` command, e.g.,
 ```
-zed lake merge -p logs@updates main
+zed lake merge -HEAD logs@updates main
 ```
-where the "updates" branch is being merged into the "main" branch.
+where the `updates` branch is being merged into the `main` branch within the `logs` pool.

 A merge operation finds a common ancestor in the commit history then computes the set of changes needed for the target branch to reflect the data additions and deletions in the source branch.
-While the merge operation is performed, data can still be written to both branches and queries performed.
+While the merge operation is performed, data can still be written concurrently to both branches and queries performed and everything remains transactionally consistent.
 Newly written data remains in the branch while all of the data present at merge initiation is merged into the parent.